genesiscommunitysuccess/docs/docs/05_reference/01_developer/03_api/01_database/04_reference/03_supported-databases/05_mssql.md

 ---
 :::note

-We are still working on this page.Please be patient.
+We are still working on this page.
+Please be patient.

 :::